How to block pornography and violence sites with MikroTik?

 Step 3: Create new network

-Step 4: Enter network IP
+Step 4: Inform Network IP

-If the system does not fill in the IP automatically, enter the IP of the network you want to filter and click the “Add this network” button.
+If the system does not automatically fill the IP, enter the network IP you want to filter and click the "Add This Network" button.

-Step 5: Select blocking level
+Step 5: Select Lock Level

-Still in the OpenDNS control panel, at the bottom of the page, copy the two IPs that will be applied in the MikroTik configuration: “The OpenDNS nameservers are 208.67.222.222 and 208.67.220.220 ”.
+Still in the OpenDNS control panel, at the bottom of the page, copy the two IPs that will be applied in the Mikrotik configuration: “The OpenDNS Nameservers are 208.67.222.222 and 208.67.220.220 ”.

-Step 9: Disable the “User Peer DNS” option
+Step 9: Disable “User Peer DNS” option

-Step 10: Additional settings
+Step 10: Complementary Settings

 Step 11: Test the lock